 Meaning I will blame or that’s my excuse.

-We can also use PUT IT DOWN TO if somebody is in a bad mood perhaps, and when you’re talking to them, they get a little bit snappy, meaning they give you a very gruff or a sharp response.
+We can also use PUT IT DOWN TO if somebody is in a bad mood perhaps, and when you’re talking to them, they get a little bit snappy, meaning they give you a very gruff or sharp response.
 And then they say:

 I’m really really sorry.
 Look, just put it down to nerves.

-So again, they are blaming or attributing their bad manners or little bit of a aggressiveness and their vice, they’re putting it down to the fact that they have to make an important presentation in the next few days.
+So again, they are blaming or attributing their bad manners or a little bit of aggressiveness and their vice, they’re putting it down to the fact that they have to make an important presentation in the next few days.

 The government put the increase in crime down to the fact that young now are using computer games too much.

-The next phrasal verb is to SINGLE OUT
+The next phrasal verb is to

 Meaning: to select or to pick someone or something particularly